aws-neuron/aws-neuron-sdk/tools/tensorboard/getting-started-tensorboard-neuronx-plugin.rst

 |image5|

 The operator timeline view is a detailed look into a single execution with Neuron.
+A high level overview at the top breaks down the execution into categories, including Neuron Runtime setup time, as well ass NeuronCore compute engine and DMA engine busyness.
-Compute and data transfers are shown as two separate processes, with each showing a hierarchical view of the framework operators and their correspondingg HLO operation.
+Activity on the compute and DMA engines are further categorized as compute, control, and data transfer intervals which are shown as separate processes, with each showing a hierarchical view of the framework operators and their corresponding HLO operation.
 The fused operations can be a result of compiler optimizations or are operations that are running in parallel on the device.
 Each bar can be clicked to show information regarding which operators are overlapped.